sadir/jekyll-sadir/_posts/2018-02-16-pair-programming.md

 In this post, I'll explore pair programming, the roles, the tradeoffs, and how Github's coauthors compliment the pairing workflow.

+With this theme you can use emojis :wave:

 {% gist c08ee0f2726fd0e3909d test.md %}